 From here you can jump on a boat around San Martín Island, into the Garganta del Diablo.
 No better place to take in the magnitude and power of the Iguazú Falls than right on the water.
 Expect to feel really small (and again, soaked).

-It was my third visit to the Argentinean side of the falls, but the first time I made it to Brazil.
-If I had to pick a side, it would be the Spanish speaking one.
-The Argentinean side of the park is much more diverse and spread out, with a completely different viewpoint around every corner.
-There’s a lot of trails that take you right through the jungle, surrounded by wildlife rather than hordes of people.
+It was my third visit to the Argentinian falls, but the first time I made it to Brazil.
+If I could only visit one side, I would pick Argentina.
+The park in Argentina is more diverse and spread out, with a completely different viewpoint around every corner.
+There are several trails that take you right through the jungle, surrounded by wildlife rather than hordes of people.

 A destination often overlooked in Misiones is the Jesuit mission of San Ignacio Miní.
 The UNESCO world heritage site is just a three-hour drive from Puerto Iguazú, which we covered with our guide and her husband serving maté.
-Our private guide experience came to an end when they dropped us in the red town of San Ignacio.
+The private guide-experience came to an end when they dropped us off in the red town of San Ignacio.

 The well-preserved ruins of San Ignacio Miní are the remains of a Jesuit mission.
 Founded in the 15th century, the mission was established with the aim of converting the native Guaraní people to Catholic religion.